salmaanahmed/SASlider/README.md

 # Getting Started
 # Using XML
-You can use expandable button in XML as following
+You can use SASlider in XML as following
 ```
 <sasliderdemo.salmaan.ahmsal.com.saslider.SASlider
     android:layout_width="match_parent"